 2. Cleanliness - Slate/ceramic tiles are easy to spot clean, so it's very easy to keep their environment clean.
 They also last forever.
-Sand and even repti carpet can trap bacteria, it's very hard to keep their environment clean when these substrate are designed to hide away the mess.
+Sand and even repti carpet can trap bacteria, it's very hard to keep their environment clean when those substrate are designed to hide away the mess.
 Paper towels are often used as a temporary substrate, they work very well since you can simply replace the paper towels when they get dirty.

 3. Coziness - Having plenty of hides will allow your leopard gecko to feel safe and secure, which in turn gives them less stress.
 They can choose where they want to lay in, they can also thermoregulate their own body temperature.
 This is why there is a warm hide above the under tank heating pad, a cool hide on the opposite side, and a moisthide somewhere in the middle.
 You want your gecko to feel comfortable, it's a place they'll be living in for a very long time.
 While these tanks won't be winning any beauty awards (we basically used what we had available at the time), they are designed with leopard gecko's well-being in mind.

-First we bought a 20 gallon long tank (30x12x12), and stuck the Under Tank Heating pad to it.
+First we bought a 20 gallon long tank (30x12x12), and stuck the Zoo Med Repti Therm Under Tank Heating pad to it.
 Remember UTH (Under Tank Heating pad) is very important for leopard geckos as they require belly heat to properly digest food.
 The UTH should cover 1/3 of your tank.
 Zoo Med Repti Therm is a popular under tank heating pad brand, a #1 Best Seller on Amazon.

 Continue on with setting up this leopard gecko habitat, we lay a couple layers of paper towels on the bottom of the tank.
 The plan is to lay slate tiles on top of them.